fjwright/Run-REDUCE-0/README.md

 ### To do soon

-* Support redfront font colouring to distinguish input and output in the IO display pane.
 * Make the commands to run REDUCE configurable.
 * Remember all user choices, including commands to run REDUCE and window configurations.